This article originally appeared in April

 The eternal comparison with Lionel Messi

 The numerical comparison with Lionel Messi is also very interesting.
 It seems as if we always have to put one in front of the other wherever possible but in terms of free-kicks the two are very close.
-Messi is currently two off his rival at 52 free-kicks scored in his career for Barcelona and Argentina.
+Messi is currently three off his rival at 52 free-kicks scored in his career for Barcelona and Argentina.
 Plus when you dive into Messi’s recent numbers Ronaldo’s drop-off becomes even more stark.
 In the last ten years Messi has taken a massive leap forward, scoring 43 of his 52 free-kick goals in the past decade with a high of eight in the 2018-19 season.

 It's interesting to watch teams try to adjust to ways of dealing with Messi.
 The recent game against Celta Vigo was a perfect example.
 The Celta defenders dropped deeper to basically ignore the possibility of an offside trap, but making it more difficult for Messi.
 The Argentine reacted in typically genius fashion as he simply clipped the ball to Luis Suarez, who gleefully headed home.